nkhil/insights-microservice/README.md

 ## Usage

-Fork Template
-Change Project Name in package.json, API & product definitions files and deploy/deployment.yaml Push to repository and check pipeline passes.
+1. Change Project Name and path in package.json, API & product definitions files and deploy/deployment.yaml
+2. Ensure the APIC_USERNAME and APIC_PASSWORD variables have been set on the gitlab repository under Settings->CICD->Variables (see Matt if you cannot access this)
+3. Ensure that the kubernetes cluster access has been configured on the gitlab repository under Operations->Kubernetes (see Matt if you cannot access this)
+3. Push to repository and check pipeline passes.
+Publish and Deploy only excute upon push of a tag in format v#.#.#

 ## Rules